Web Server Security Guidelines

 : The principle of least privilege requires that a user be given no more privilege than necessary to perform a job.

 SSL/TLS: Secure Sockets Layer and Transport Layer Security are protocols that provide server and client authentication and encryption of communications.

 Computing Services requests that Web administrators adhere to steps outlined in this guideline in an effort to reduce the success of various exploit attempts and to protect against the simplest vulnerabilities inherent to Web servers.

-The majority of the content within this guideline was derived from NIST SP 800-44 Securing Public Web Servers.
+The majority of the content within this guideline was derived from NIST SP 800-95 Guide to Secure Web Services.

 User Responsibilities and Procedures

 - Patch and/or upgrade operating system on routine basis.
 May also need to be done as needed if critical exploit exist provided patch and/or workaround is available.